Institutionalizing a Ministry of Generosity - Homework

 - Talking About Money as Pastoral Care

-- Fill out your own “Personal Reflections on Generosity” form
+- Fill out your own “Personal Reflections on Generosity” form (found at the bottom of this page)

 - Invite three others in the congregation to do so.
 Let them know that they will get to decide what to share or not share.